-Images in my mind... continue to linger A hole in my belly horrible for Africa Educators are hope We all eat thanks to a farmer Will we all take the time to sow hope and harvest joy or will we Shutter at responsibility I choose action to get us my future dreams And the shared dreams of our society Together we can change We will alter the way we Live.
+Images in my mind...

+continue to linger

+A hole in my belly

+horrible for Africa

+Educators are hope

+We all eat

+thanks to a farmer

+Will we all

+take the time

+to sow hope

+and harvest joy

+or will we

+Shutter at responsibility

+I choose action

+to get us

+my future dreams

+And the shared dreams of our society

+Together we can

+change

+We will alter

+the way we

+Live.

 I included this poem because it speaks to the motivations of the study, the current moment, and what our cohort's beliefs were surrounding the current state of hunger.
 Creating this poem together demonstrates how I explored hunger and ELA.
 These figures represent the scope of this study and are solid representations of how many teachers have been collaborating in a variety of ways.
-These two artifacts were a good way to begin to truly grapple with my research questions and were useful in foregrounding the goals of LTS and the study.
+These two artifacts helped me truly grapple with my research questions and were useful in foregrounding the goals my study.